 Head of Pedagogy/Music Teacher

-I have been an avid, enthusiastic musician for over 37 years, beginning with piano in the third grade, marching band and choir during high school, French horn and handbells in college, and more recently guitar, ukulele, viola, bagpipes, accordion, harp, and several very obscure instruments (for fun, google: carnyx, theremin, pibgorn, hurdy-gurdy, jouhikko).
-For almost a decade, I served as the Director of Music for Faithbridge Presbyterian Church in North Dallas.
-I have taught many children (including my own) to play guitar, drums, piano, and other instruments.
-I believe EVERY person has innate musical ability and a “soul instrument” just waiting to be learned and enjoyed.
-I can’t wait to get our “FPE Band” underway!
+Princeton Seminary.
+He is currently working on his PhD dissertation through the University of Aberdeen.
+He has been an avid, enthusiastic musician for over 37 years, beginning with piano in the third grade, marching band and choir during high school, French horn and handbells in college, and more recently guitar, ukulele, viola, bagpipes, accordion, harp, and several very obscure instruments (for fun, google: carnyx, theremin, pibgorn, hurdy-gurdy, jouhikko).
+For almost a decade, he has served as the Director of Music for Faithbridge Presbyterian Church in North Dallas.
+He has taught many children (including my own) to play guitar, drums, piano, and other instruments.
+He believes EVERY person has innate musical ability and a “soul instrument” just waiting to be learned and enjoyed.
+He can’t wait to get our “FPE Band” underway!

 Natalie has lived in El Paso with her three daughters since 2011.
 While she was a stay at home mom, she was also a private math tutor.
 She re-entered the work force first as an in-class tutor at a public school, then a philosophy and mindfulness teacher in a restorative justice program called Shadows to Light, prior to teaching 3rd and 4th grade at First Presbyterian Elementary.
 She enjoys spending time with her family, nature, getting to know people, and having new experiences.
 She has enjoyed learning about the Reggio Emilia approach and participating in its implementation at the elementary level.
 She has degrees in math and systems engineering and is grateful for the opportunity to now learn and grow alongside the children and staff at First Presbyterian Elementary School.